 The second option is to book with National Express, who also operate a London to Edinburgh route that departs from Victoria Bus Station.

-When it comes to choosing the route, I would go with whichever is cheaper as there’s not much difference.
+When it comes to choosing the route, I would go with whichever is cheaper as there’s not much difference (compare options with Omio here).

 I wouldn’t recommend this route unless you desperately need the savings.